Githorex/ShellSmith/Apache-Tomcat/README.md

 - **Automated Script**: A robust script that handles the complete installation and setup of Tomcat.
 Simply execute it and watch your server come to life! 🛠️
 - **Weekly Updates**: The script is updated weekly.
 A job fetches the latest Tomcat version and updates the  `apache-tomcat.sh` file for you. 🌟
 - **User-Friendly**: Say goodbye to manual setups.
 Our script ensures a smooth and quick installation process. ⏱️
-- **Ready for Action**: Get straight to coding and deployment with Tomcat fully configured and ready to use! 💻
+- **Ready to Action**: Get straight to coding and deployment with Tomcat fully configured and ready to use! 💻

 ## Supported Platforms